East Francia: Terminology

 The term "Francia", land of the Franks (also known as the "Kingdom of the Franks"), was commonly used to refer to the empire.
-The ruling dynasty was Frankish, although its inhabitants were mostly other non-Frankish Germanic tribes.
+The ruling dynasty was Frankish, although its inhabitants were mostly non-Frankish Germanic tribes.
 The Kingdom of Germany was mostly Germanic-speaking East Francia, especially after the kingship passed from Frankish kings to the Saxon Ottonian dynasty in 919.

 The term orientalis Francia originally referred to Franconia and orientales Franci to its inhabitants, the ethnic Franks living east of the Rhine.
 The use of the term in a broader sense, to refer to the eastern kingdom, was an innovation of Louis the German's court.
 Since eastern Francia could be identified with old Austrasia, the Frankish heartland, Louis's choice of terminology hints at his ambitions.
 Under his grandson Arnulf of Carinthia the terminology was largely dropped, and the kingdom was simply known as Francia.

 When it was necessary, as in the 921 Treaty of Bonn with the West Franks, the "eastern" qualifier appeared.
 Henry I refers to himself as rex Francorum orientalium, "king of the East Franks", in the treaty.
 By the 12th century, historian Otto of Freising in using the Carolingian terminology, had to explain that the "eastern kingdom of the Franks" (orientale Francorum regnum) was "now called the kingdom of the Germans" (regnum Teutonicorum).